Nightclub: Jukebox and prohibition

-Some nightclubs present a floor show, a series of acts by singers, dancers, comedians and other entertainers, which can be similar to cabaret.

 Pre-WWII

 Europe

 Pre-World War II Soho in London offered café society, cabaret, burlesque jazz, and bohemian clubs similar to those in New York, Paris, and Berlin.
-Nightclubs were tied very much to the idea of "high society", via organisations such as the Kit Kat Club (which took its name from the political Kit-Cat Club in Pall Mall, London) and the Café de Paris.
+Nightclubs in London were tied much to the idea of "high society", via organisations such as the Kit Kat Club (which took its name from the political Kit-Cat Club in Pall Mall, London) and the Café de Paris.
 The 43 Club on Gerrard Street was run by Kate Meyrick the 'Night Club Queen'.
 Meyrick ran several London nightclubs in the 1920s and early 1930s, during which time she served prison sentences for breaching licensing laws and bribing a police officer.
 In this era, nightclubbing was generally the preserve of those with money.

-In Paris, Josephine Baker ran several successful nightclubs during the 1920s including Chez Josephine, as did her friend Bricktop who ran, Bricktops.
-Jazz singer and Broadway star, Adelaide Hall and her husband Bert Hicks opened their famous nightclub, La Grosse Pomme, on Rue Pigalle in Montmartre on December 9, 1937.
+In Paris, Josephine Baker ran several nightclubs during the 1920s including Chez Josephine, as did her friend Bricktop who ran Bricktops.
+Jazz singer and Broadway star Adelaide Hall and her husband Bert Hicks opened the nightclub La Grosse Pomme on Rue Pigalle in Montmartre on December 9, 1937.
 Hall and Hicks also owned the chic Florida Club in London's Mayfair.

 In Germany during the Golden Twenties, there was a need to dance away the memories of the First World War.
 In Berlin, where a "tango fever" had already swept dancing establishments in the early 1910s, 899 venues with a dancing licence were registered by 1930, including the Moka Efti, Casanova, Scala, Delphi-Palast (destroyed in WW2, replaced by the Delphi Filmpalast), Kakadu, Femina-Palast, Palais am Zoo, Gourmenia-Palast, Uhlandeck, and the Haus Vaterland.
 In the 1920s, the nightlife of the city was dominated by party drugs such as cocaine.
 Hundreds of venues in the city, which at the time had a sinful reputation, offered in addition to bars, stages, and dance floors an erotic nightlife, such as small booths where lovers could withdraw to for intimate moments.
 These venues were aimed at rich and poor people, gays, lesbians, nudists, and gangsters alike.

 Asia

 In 1930s Shanghai, the big clubs were The Paramount Club (opened in 1933) and Ciro's (opened in 1936).
 Other clubs of the era were the Metropole and the Canidrome.
 Jazz bands, big bands, and singers performed for a bowtied clientele.
 The Paramount and Ciro's in particular were fiercely rivalrous and attracted many customers from the underworld.
-Shanghai's clubs fells into decline after the Japanese invasion of 1937 and eventually closed.
+Shanghai's clubs fell into decline after the Japanese invasion of 1937 and eventually closed.
 The Paramount reopened after the communist victory in 1949 as The Red Capitol Cinema, dedicated to Maoist propaganda films, before fading into obscurity.
 It reopened as The Paramount in 2008.